-Greene County Housing Authority is a public housing agency in Waynesburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 20th, 2019, Greene County Housing Authority has 1 waiting lists that are open now or opening soon.
+Greene County Housing Authority is a Public Housing Agency in Waynesburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 16th, 2019, Greene County Housing Authority has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.